IreneAvezzu/Programming-Project-2022-23-irenejosephine/README.md

 ### 4.3.
 Programming Techniques

 List and explain how you used the 10 programming techniques required for this project.
-1.   **GUI:** We used JavaFX to realize the GUI
+1.   **GUI:** We used JavaFX to realize the GUI;
-2.   **Logging:** each user has its own wardrobe so creating an account was a necessity and to allow more users on the same devices logging become fundamental
+2.   **Logging:** each user has its own wardrobe so creating an account was a necessity and to allow more users on the same devices logging become fundamental;
 3.   **I/O file:** we used a file to obviate the absence of a database, we used external text files to "remember" the past uses of the application.
 Files are also used to import items in a faster way compared to the manual option.
-In addition, input files are used to assign to each item and outfit a picture
+In addition, input files are used to assign to each item and outfit a picture;
-4.   **Try/catch:** try and catch were necessary when working with I/O file
+4.   **Try/catch:** try and catch were necessary when working with I/O file;
-5.   **Overriding:** the toString of the class Item and Outfit has been overridden
+5.   **Overriding:** the toString of the class Item and Outfit has been overridden;
-6.   **Overloading:** we used multiple constructors for the Item obj based on which parameters were passed
+6.   **Overloading:** we used multiple constructors for the Item obj based on which parameters were passed;
-7.   **Serialization:** we used serialization to simulate a database, the application is saved in a JSON file and reloaded every time the app is open
+7.   **Serialization:** we used serialization to simulate a database, the application is saved in a JSON file and reloaded every time the app is open;
-8.   **Deserialization:** we used deserialization to allow our application to create items objects from a JSON file and to load the application from its JSON file used to simulate a database
+8.   **Deserialization:** we used deserialization to allow our application to create items objects from a JSON file and to load the application from its JSON file used to simulate a database;
-9.   **Varargs:** we used Varargs in the Wardrobe class in its search method because in some cases we pass only one parameter to filter but in other cases, we pass multiples string
+9.   **Varargs:** we used Varargs in the Wardrobe class in its search method because in some cases we pass only one parameter to filter but in other cases, we pass multiples string;
-10.  **Custom exceptions:** we used custom exceptions to handle problems in the loginPane, registerPane, addItemPane and addOutifitPane
+10.  **Custom exceptions:** we used custom exceptions to handle problems in the loginPane, registerPane, addItemPane and addOutifitPane;
+11.  **Regular expression:** we used regular expressions to recognize if the email and phone number were of the correct format.

 ### 4.4.
 Tests